hacknlove/kissMyForm/README.md

 **Kiss My Form** is probably the most simple yet powerfull react form helper out there.

-180 lines of very clear and readable code, are enough to enhance your DX and make it possible to bring your users a great form's UX with very little effort and verbosity.

 ## Demos and Examples
 [demo and examples](https://hacknlove.github.io/kissMyForm/)